 To help you interpret these skill-levels in a more computing centric environment, let’s look at them in terms of a classic programming task:

-2. Understanding - You recognize a for loop and could explain some basic examples when you see them in code, but to write one you’d need to adapt and modify an example loop to complete your code.
-Without a given loop to adapt, you might not be able to complete your code at all.
+2. Apply - You are more adept and writing your own loops but often need to manipulate existing loops to get started.
+Without a loop to adapt, you might not be able to complete your code at all.

-4. Analyzing - You can write a working for loop and can talk about how it executes given different data.
+3. Evaluate - You can write a working for loop and can talk about how it executes given different data.
 So, not only do you have it working but you understand the nuance of how it will work and perform under specific conditions.

-5. Evaluating - You’ve got your for loop on lock but also see some ways to optimize loop performance by either modifying the loop control or the code in the body of the loop.
+4. Develop - You’ve got your for loop on lock but also see some ways to optimize loop performance by either modifying the loop control or the code in the body of the loop. repetition in the code by another means and still produce the same result.

 Early stages of our self-evaluation process will focus on getting you comfortable assessing skill-levels in the context of our course and course competencies.